SughoshDixit/Curated-Quiz/Readme.md

 # Prerequisites

-GKuiz was developed primarily using Python-Flask.
-To run GKuiz on your local machine your machine should have the following installed:-
+Alphers Quiz was developed primarily using Python-Flask.
+To run Alphers Quiz on your local machine your machine should have the following installed:-

 - [Python v3.5](https://docs.python.org/3/)
 - [Flask v0.12](http://flask.pocoo.org/docs/0.12/)